tbl3rd/levelup-sdk-sample-ios/README.md

 Building
 --------

+This demo uses [CocoaPods](http://cocoapods.org/).
+Install Cocoapods if you've never used it before, and then run `pod install` to download and configure the app's dependencies.

-To build this demo, everything should be set except one thing: you need an API key.
+Everything else in this demo should be set except for one thing: you need an API key.
 At the moment, the method for acquiring said key is out of the scope of this document.